 Organic Pest Control

 Organic pest management focuses on prevention and natural solutions.
 The goal is balance—not eliminating all insects, but keeping pest populations below damaging levels.
-Strategic companion planting is one of the most effective preventive measures for organic pest control.
+Strategic companion planting is one of the most effective preventive measures.

 - 1 gallon water